 This is a one credit course designed specifically for students who are on Academic Alert, Academic Warning, or Academic Probation, and who have already successfully completed WBE 107, Academic Mentoring.
 Students meet individually each week with an academic mentor, with whom they create a specific plan to improve their academic standing.
 Mentors coach the students in building needed skill areas, and maintain regular contact with students' professors to determine strengths, weaknesses, and recommendations.
 Though it can be repeated multiple times, this course does not count towards baccalaureate graduation requirements and is graded pass/fail.
 Prerequisites: WBE 107.
 WBE 105.
-Career and Life Planning

-This class is designed to help students decide on a major course of study.
-Grounded in vocational counseling theory, students will reach an understanding of their skills, values, and personalities by means of self-evaluation; investigate career and major opportunities; and formulate a career plan.
+Career and Life Planning 1 credit students will reach an understanding of their skills, values, and personalities by means of self-evaluation; investigate career and major opportunities; and formulate a career plan.
 First-year students or permission of the department chair.
 WBE 106.
-Strategies for Academic Success
+Strategies for Academic Success 1 credit